Friday 19 April 1940

 On the most direct road from Oslo to Kristiansund, the Norwegians have blocked the road at Bagn.
 The Germans are forced to abandon their tanks and proceed on mountain trails to clear the road.

 At Hegra Fortress, the fighting settles down after the failed German attacks of the past couple of days.
-The Germans decide that there is no point to storming the fortress and settle down to a siege, with regular bombardment by artillery and the Luftwaffe.
+The Germans decide that there is no point in storming the fortress and settle down to a siege, with regular bombardment by artillery and the Luftwaffe.

 At Dombås, the Fallschirmjäger force led by Oblt.
 Herbert Schmidt has been shelled by a 40 mm antiaircraft gun and surrounded by vastly superior Norwegian forces.
 The Norwegians also have just brought up a rail-mounted howitzer manned by Royal Marines.
 The howitzer opens fire at 06:00 with an opening barrage of 10 rounds.